wilg/la-fire-maps/README.md

 ### Updates

+- 2025-01-20: Noted newer images are now available at Maxar
 - Added link to [recovery.lacounty.gov](https://recovery.lacounty.gov/)
 - Updated both fires to include more area, but the time the photo was taken is the same.